-Fisher and his team of treasure hunters discovered the Spanish galleon Atocha, which sailed from Cuba laden with plundered gold before it was lost near Florida’s Marquesas Keys in 1622.
+Fisher and his team of treasure hunters discovered the Spanish galleon Atocha, which sailed gold-laden from Cuba, before it sank near Florida’s Marquesas Keys in 1622.

 Fisher spent over sixteen years and millions of dollars searching for and recovering the Spanish galleon Atocha off the coast of the Florida Keys in 1985.

 But he was forced to spend millions more defending his salvage rights against the state of Florida, local authorities around the Keys, and the federal government.

 Fisher finally prevailed in the Supreme Court in his fight for the riches that he lawfully found and brought up from the depths of the sea.

 But there’s something about treasure—everyone wants a piece.
 Maybe you can’t have it, but you can certainly see it.
 The Mel Fisher Maritime Museum has some of the artifacts on display and is open to the public.